Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Conceptual Mistake in

+Finally, we can bound the product of the two expectations below by employing Jensen's inequality on each one.
+By doing so, we obtain

-This is in agreement with the intuition in the main text: the probability of the thinned locations being empty given that the observed point process is empty should be lower than under the marginal distribution of the thinned locations.
+where we used the linear property of expectations inside the exponential function.
+The LHS of the inequality above is exactly $f(\emptyset,\emptyset)$, and therefore this debunks equation \eqref{falseClaim}.
+This is in agreement with the intuition in Section \ref{retSamp}: the probability of the thinned locations being empty given that the observed point process is empty should be lower than under the marginal distribution of the thinned locations.